SECTION 1. MEMBERS

 SECTION 2.
 TERM OF OFFICE OF MEMBERS

-- The term of office of the judicial board is one year if elected as a rising senior or as a current senior and two years if elected as a rising junior or as a current junior.
+- The term of office of the conduct board is one year if elected as a rising senior or as a current senior and two years if elected as a rising junior or as a current junior.
 "Rising senior" is defined as any student who will have accrued 96 credits by the end of the spring semester in which the appointment is being sought.
 "Rising junior" is defined as any student who will have accrued 64 credits by the end of the spring semester in which the appointment is being sought.

 - Membership is contingent upon maintaining good academic and social standing with the college.

-- If a member does not fulfill the responsibilities as outlined in these bylaws, or if a member is placed on academic or disciplinary probation, the board member may be removed from their position by the chair and vice chair, in consultation with the judicial board adviser.
+- If a member does not fulfill the responsibilities as outlined in these bylaws, or if a member is placed on academic or disciplinary probation, the board member may be removed from their position by the chair and vice chair, in consultation with the conduct board adviser.

-- When a judicial board member resigns, the chair and vice chair may decide whether the student is to be replaced.
+- When a conduct board member resigns, the chair and vice chair may decide whether the student is to be replaced.
 If it is decided to replace the student, the chair and vice chair will hold interviews and appoint a new member.

 SECTION 3.
 TYPES OF HEARINGS